 CECL, or Current Expected Credit Loss, is a new accounting model the Financial Accounting Standards Board (FASB) has issued that changes how financial organizations account for credit losses.
 The FASB have changed how banks estimate their losses in the allowance for land and lease losses (ALLL) calculation.
-The introduction of the new standard will mean that the probable loss threshold is removed and a lifetime credit loss allowance is required on day one of each exposure.
-By December 2019 that will be in place rather than the current rules that require an allowance for credit losses only expected to incur over the next 12 months.
+The introduction of the standard means that the probable loss threshold is removed and a lifetime credit loss allowance is required on day one of each exposure.

 The scope of these changes have been substantial for some institutions, however, the level of their impact has depended on the complexity of the balance sheet.
 The changes required by CECL require a much deeper level of modeling, analysis and reporting than what has previously been required.
 And these changes are significant in terms of how banks will need to manage risk and financial data, build their analytic platforms and share information between departments.

 It’s important to clarify that CECL doesn’t only apply to institutions in the financial industry.
 It’s for most companies that require Generally Accepted Accounting Principles (GAAP) compliance.

 If you issue any of the following then you are required to be have CECL compliance:

 - Net investments

 How to Achieve CECL Compliance

 CECL applies throughout the United States of America, having been issued by the Financial Accounting Standards Board.
 The CECL standard must be adhered to by all banking institutions operating within the country.